River Street Events organise various food, drink, gardening events and festivals throughout the UK.

 Will River Street Events share my information with anyone else?

 We use a number of third party organisations to help provide a professional service to our customers.
 These organisations act as our data processors and are strictly controlled in how they may/may not use your personal data.
 They will not contact you for marketing purposes.
 We remain responsible for the protection of your data.
+Where we share personal information with a third party, we require them to respect the security of your personal data and to treat it in accordance with the law.

 Generally we will use third parties that process and store your information in the UK or elsewhere within the European Economic Area (“EEA”).
 Should we need to share your information with companies located outside the EEA they will be contracted to provide your data with the same level of protection as it would receive within the EEA.We may disclose your personal data where we are compelled to do so by law; in particular for the prevention or detection of crime, the capture or prosecution of offenders; and the assessment or collection of tax or duty.